Skip to Content

 Negotiated payment rates are typically derived as a percentage-based discount from the average wholesale price (AWP) plus a fixed price dispensing fee.
 Manufacturers may provide publishers of AWP with a suggested AWP value or specify a markup value to be applied to WAC.
 Where manufacturers do not provide AWP guidance, the value is typically set as a 20% markup over WAC.

 MHDO organized the NDCs analyzed above into brand and generic items and categorized them by source type (single source vs. multisource) to evaluate differences in pricing behaviors and methods across categories.
-AWP values were also incorporated for comparison to WAC and claims paid values.
-Statistical outcomes of the analysis are provided in the table below.

-image of table with statistical outcomes stated above
+image of 2023 table with statistical outcomes stated above

-Key findings based on MHDO’s sample of prescription drugs
+Key findings based on MHDO’s sample of prescription drugs with manufacturer price changes

 • Brand drugs

-• Most drug products with WAC increases in 2022 were brand drugs (85.14% of NDCs in the sample).
+• Most drug products with WAC increases in 2023 were brand drugs (89.02% of NDCs in the sample).

-• AWP for brand drugs had an average markup from WAC between 19.97% and 20.00% after price increases.
+• AWP for brand drugs increased at nearly the same rate as WAC increased and had an average markup from WAC between 20.00% and 20.05% after price increases.

 • Generic drugs

-• When represented as a percentage of WAC, payer paid amounts for multisource generic drugs with WAC decreases increased by 138.28% with average payer paid amounts reflecting 284.41% of WAC after WAC decreases.
+• When represented as a percentage of WAC, payer paid amounts for multisource generic drugs with WAC decreases increased by 130.20% with average payer paid amounts reflecting 277.97% of WAC after WAC decreases.

-• AWP for multisource generic drugs had an average markup from WAC of 1,901.86% after WAC decreases.
+• AWP for multisource generic drugs had an average markup from WAC of 2,165.16% after WAC decreases.

 AWP and Generic Drugs